devsbb/ios_challenge/README.md

 4. Commit the code in atomic chunks of commits with meaningful description for each commit.

-3. Send us the repository link.
+3. Send us an email at tech@getgrover.com with subject "Submit - iOS Coding Challenge" Include the repository link to your submission in the email.

 # OUR JUDGEMENT GUIDELINES